SkyeLu/SkyeLu.github.io/_posts/2025-03-14-noisediff.markdown

 arxiv: https://arxiv.org/abs/2503.11262
 code: https://github.com/SkyeLu/NoiseDiff
 ---
 We generate realistic low-light noise images through a specially designed diffusion model.
-We analyze the characteristics of the generated noise, and show the denosing results trained with our synthetic data.
+We analyze the characteristics of the generated noise, and show the denoising results trained with our synthetic data.